 Where are they now?

-Terry and Gisela are noicecomics03w happily settled in Las Vegas, Nevada where Gisela has opened a dress shop and where Terry continues to work as an actor in comedy theater.
+Terry and Gisela are now happily settled in Las Vegas, Nevada where Gisela has opened a dress shop and where Terry continues to work as an actor in comedy theater.

 Photo Credits: Blakey/IceStage Archive and Bob Young Photography